antonettekelly/antonettekelly/README.md

-# Hey there! 👋🏻🌼
+# Hey there, I'm Kelly Mae! 👋🏻🌼

-- 👩🏻‍💻 My name is Kelly Mae, I'm a final-year information systems student at Multimedia Nusantara University.
+- 👩🏻‍💻 I'm a final-year information systems student at Multimedia Nusantara University.
-- 📊 My main focus is on data science and data analysis.
 - 🏝️ I'm from Bali, currently living in Tangerang.
+- 📊 I’m interested in data science and data analysis.
+I primarily use Python, SQL/PostgreSQL, and PowerBI.
 - 📩 You can find and contact me on:

 [![LinkedIn][1.1]][1][![Instagram][2.1]][2][![Email][3.1]][3]